cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

 ### Using `invoke_contract`

-Assuming you have a persisted wallet, using the deployed token contract address you saw in [Step 2](#step-2----verify-deployment-in-the-cdp-portal) you could define a buy_item function like so:
+Assuming you have a persisted wallet, using the deployed token contract address you could define a buy_item function like so:

 ``` python title="game.py"
 def buy_item(player_wallet, contract_address, item_price, shop_address):